 You make a claim for credit on Form 4136 and attach it to your income tax return.
 Do not claim a credit for any amount for which you have filed a refund claim.

-When to claim a credit.
+When to file.
 You can claim a fuel tax credit on your income tax return for the year you used the fuel.